Multiple women report being targeted by same suspected sexual predator in Colorado Springs

 Earlier this year, a Colorado Springs mom saw someone masturbating while watching her.

-In a TikTok that has now received over 4,000 views, a Colorado Springs mom says earlier this year she saw a male masturbating while watching her sitting in her vehicle.
+In a TikTok that has now received over 4,000 views, a Colorado Springs mom says that earlier this year, she saw a male masturbating while looking at her.

-"There is a sexual predator on the loose," she says in a TikTok warning others in the area.
+"There is a sexual predator on the loose," Mallarie J. says in a TikTok warning others in the area.

 Mallarie tells KRDO13 that in January, she was picking up a few things from Target and killing time before picking her kids up at school.

-"I see that a man that is parked next to me in that silver Acura has his windows down, and he is looking at me and masturbating," said Mallarie.
+"I saw that a man that is parked next to me in that silver Acura has his windows down, and he is looking at me and masturbating," said Mallarie.

 "I was like, oh my gosh."